 Issues arising that month:

 - Any changes to staff

 Monthly sub – contracting meeting

-ICON Training Contract and Performance Analyst, the Contracts manager for the Subcontractor, staff from both Internal Quality Assurance for the region and Subcontractors delivery team to meet up monthly.
+ICON Training Contracts manager for the Subcontractor, staff from both Internal Quality Assurance for the region and Subcontractors delivery team to meet up monthly.

 The purpose of these meetings is to oversee all aspects of the Subcontractor provision, review the Subcontractors performance against monthly reports and data and identify any under/over performance against contract.